Evmux and Restream are one-stop streaming solutions. They let you broadcast on multiple social media platforms at once.

 With Restream’s free version, you get six on-screen participants and multi-streaming on two sources.
 It offers two paid plans:

-The Standard plan costs $16 per month or $19 if you want to go monthly.
+The Standard plan costs $16 or $19 if you want to go monthly.
 It provides these premium features:

-The Professional package costs $41 per month ($49 if paid monthly).
+The Professional package costs $41 monthly ($49 if paid monthly).
 Along with standard plan features:

 The decision depends on what you want: more time or full HD + customizations.
 Evmux provides more customization options and supports HD streaming, but it limits streaming to two hours.